neohex/ln-central/docs/customize-old.md

 In this environment file you may also override other variables.
 Notably find the ``EMAIL_HOST``, ``EMAIL_PORT``, ``EMAIL_USER``, ``EMAIL_PASSWORD`` variables and fill in the values that are specific to your internet provider.
-If you get an error sending emails then this information is not set properly.
+If you get an error sending pubkeys then this information is not set properly.

 To use the new environment to start the site by sourcing this script instead of the default one.